MikeCurleyCoosan/pands-weekly-tasks/README.md

 >Write a python program called accounts.py that reads in a 10 character account number and outputs the
 >account number with only the last 4 digits showing (and the first 6 digits replaced with Xs).

+This program was re-written multiple times to give the final program presented here.
+A number of issues were encountered while writting this program.
+Firstly, if the bank account number contained leading zeros, such as 000******, these leading zeros were being removed by python, so this meant that even if you entered a 10 digit account number as above, it was being recognised as a 7 digit number and you were being prompted "The account number is less than 10 digits long, please enter a valid 10 digit account number".
+This problem was overcome by casting the account number entered to a string value, and getting the length of this string, after firstly checking that the number entered was in fact an integer value.

+A second problem encountered when creating this program was that the program was not checking if floating point numbers or strings were being entered at the command prompt by the user.
+A try/except statement was added to the program later to ensure that only integers would be accepted by the program.
+If the user enters a floating point number, they are prompted "Input is a float number, account numbers should contain integers only".
+If a string value was entered they were prompted "This is not a number, its a string.
+Please enter a valid 10 digit account number.

+An if statement was used to ensure that the account number entered was at least 10 numbers in length.
+This can be changed to accept numbers of any length at the users disgression.

 ![Week3-tasks](Images/Week3-tasks.PNG)

 <details>